-Solar battery storage technology is generating a lot of discussion within the energy industry – and for good reason.
-It’s been hailed as the future of electricity, and given Australia has one of the highest penetrations of rooftop solar panels in the world, we’ve fast become a focus-market for many retailers.
+Solar battery storage technology has generated a lot of discussion within the energy industry in recent years– and for good reason.
+Australia has one of the highest penetrations of rooftop solar panels in the world and householders are now looking for ways to further optimise their solar systems and reduce their reliance on grid electricity.
+But are solar batteries really worth it?
+Canstar Blue investigates.

 On this page: